 On its face is a round, 6.3cm LCD touchscreen with a resolution of 480 x 480 pixels, while on the bottom is a built-in 2W, 35mm speaker – although the Spot also has a 3.5mm jack and Bluetooth to connect to better-sounding kit.

 Bluetooth connectivity also works if you wish to use the Spot as a speaker, connecting to your smartphones and tablets.

 At the top of the Spot are three buttons, two for volume and one to toggle the microphone on and off.
 The camera, which is placed unobtrusively in the middle of the outer ring, has a similar toggle, but that’s located deeper into the Spot’s settings.

-Right now, the camera’s primary function is video calling, similar to Apple’s FaceTime or Microsoft’s Skype – which you can do with anyone that has an Echo Spot or Echo Show.
+Right now, the camera’s primary function is video calling, similar to Apple’s FaceTime or Microsoft’s Skype – which you can do with anyone that has an Echo Spot or Echo Show or Echo Show 5.